 The details of the proposed CKD approach are shown as pseudocode in Algorithm~\ref{algo:CKD2}.
-We use the following notations to quantify the correlated features classification relevant and irrelevant to the student class, $\mathcal S$.
-The classification probability of the logits sample, with $l_i$ representing the logits of $i$-th classification, relevant to the student class is given by $\mathbf{p}=[p_1, p_2,\dots, p_i, \dots, p_N]\in \mathbb{R}^{1\times N}$, where $N$ is the number of classifications and $p_i$ is the probability of $i$-th classification obtained by using the \textit{softmax function} \be p_i= \frac{\exp(l_i)}{\sum^N_i \exp(l_i)}. \ee Consider $\mathbf{\bar p}=[p_r,p_{\bar r}]\in \mathbb{R}^{1\times 2}$ as the binary probabilities of the relevant classification ($p_r$) and non-relevant classification ($p_{\bar r}$), which can be computed as
+For tractability~\cite{zhao2022decoupled}, we use the following notations to quantify the correlated features classification relevant and irrelevant to the Student class, $\mathcal S$.
+The classification probability of the logit sample, with $l_i$ representing the logits of the $i$-th classification, relevant to the Student class, is given by $\mathbf{p}=[p_1, p_2,\dots, p_i, \dots, p_N]\in \mathbb{R}^{1\times N}$, where $N$ is the number of classifications and $p_i$ is the probability of the $i$-th classification obtained using \textit{softmax function} \be p_i= \frac{\exp(l_i)}{\sum^N_i \exp(l_i)}. \ee Consider $\mathbf{\bar p}=[p_r,p_{\bar r}]\in \mathbb{R}^{1\times 2}$ as the binary probabilities of the relevant classification ($p_r$) and non-relevant classification ($p_{\bar r}$), which can be computed as

 In addition, without considering the relevant $r$-th classification, we quantify the probability $\hat p_i$ as \be \hat p_i= \frac{\exp(l_i)}{\sum^N_{i\neq r} \exp(l_i)} \ee for independently determining the model probabilities